johnwcowan/r7rs-work/SimpleSqlCowan.md

 (sql-exception? obj) -> boolean

-(sql-exception-code sql-exception) -> exact integer
+(sql-exception-code sql-exception) -> database type-dependent object

 (sql-exception-message sql-exception) -> string

 ## Meta

-This is not standardized over databases, so provided here.
+This is not standardized over database types, so provided here.
 There isn't much, but what there is is generally useful.

-(sql-tables db) -> list of symbols
+(sql-tables connection) -> list of symbols

 The symbols correspond to database tables (including views) accessible to the current user.

-(sql-columns db table) -> list of symbols
+(sql-columns connection table) -> list of symbols

 The symbols represent column names, and appear in ordinal position.

 (sql-column-type db table column) -> string

 Returns the declared type of the specified table and column.
-The result is a string whose possible values depend on the database.
+The result is a string whose possible values depend on the database type.
+Note that in SQLite, because of its dynamic typing, it is not guaranteed that the Scheme type of objects stored in the column have the type specified by this procedure, or even that they all have the same Scheme type.